pedro-mendonca/Translation-Stats/readme.txt

 == Changelog ==

+= 1.2.5 =
+*   Custom icon for queued update notice

 = 1.2.4 =
-*   Queue Translation Stats updates in sequence to avoid many Ajax requests in paralell.
+*   Queue Translation Stats updates in sequence to avoid many Ajax requests in paralell

 = 1.2.3 =
 *   Fix wrong count on plugins filter by only counting plugins enabled on Translation Stats settings that are actually installed